Collection: Cat Toy

 When can I start giving my kitten toys?

 You can start introducing soft toys at around 3–4 weeks old.
-Lightweight plush or crinkle toys help kittens develop coordination and hunting behavior—without any risk.
-Once they're a bit older, they’ll build up strength for sturdier toys.
+Lightweight plush or crinkle toys help kittens develop coordination and hunting behavior without risk.
+Once they are a bit older, they can move on to sturdier toys.

 According to a survey of 277 indoor cat owners in the